VisionVerse/CoVaL/README.md

 This repository provides the official implementation of: **Disentangle-to-Localize: Commonality-Variation Learning for Remote Sensing Change Detection.**

-CoVaL is a remote sensing change detection framework that follows a two-stage paradigm:

 > **What changes?** → **Where changes occur?**

 CoVaL decouples bi-temporal features into commonality and variation representations, and then progressively localizes changed regions using variation-driven spatial reasoning.